agilista/numbers_to_words_tests/README.md

 *   For compile to another language languages (such as coffeescript etc) the generated files will be treated as classes would be in Java or C# and not counted

+*   Any unit tests written are not included as part of the line count

 Every participant should stick to the spirit of the rules and not the letter.
 If you're unsure whether you'll fall foul of competition rules, shout about it :o)